DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 7. **Poisoned** At the start of their turn, as a Free Action, a Dealer makes a DR 3 Vitality Check to shake off the effects of the poison.
-On a failure, they discard a card.
-The Poisoned Status Condition can stack.
+On a failure, they discard two cards.
+The Poisoned Status Condition can stack, and each additional instance adds one card discarded.

 8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand.
 A Dealer makes a DR 3 Strength Check as a Free Action at the end of their turn to